hilbix/tinolib/README.md

 all distributions and not independent of it.
 Also I need not to obey to this convention for any reason.

+## Why `tino`

+Well, I needed a namespace which was not used for anything by others.

+Being unable to find a good prefix myself, I took the nick others call me.
+So far it works.

 # How to use (small intro)